wozjac/sap-abap-nw-752-ubuntu-docker/README.md

 startsap ALL
 ```

 Exit the container by `exit` (twice).
-When you exit the container it automatically shutdown, so be sure to stop SAP before that.
+When you exit the container it is automatically shutdown, so be sure to stop SAP before that.

 ## Developer key